nrfconnect/sdk-nrf/applications/asset_tracker_v2/doc/location_module.rst

 In this sense, it differs from many other modules.

 All incoming events from other modules are handled in the context of the Application Event Manager callback, because they all complete fast enough to not require a separate thread.

+The :ref:`lib_location` library handles cellular and Wi-Fi positioning together when the location request method list has them next to each other.
+This means that LTE neighbor cell measurements and Wi-Fi scanning results are combined into the same ``LOCATION_EVT_CLOUD_LOCATION_EXT_REQUEST`` event.
+The location module responds to the :ref:`lib_location` library with unknown location resolution, because it does not request the location back from cloud service.

 Configuration options
 *********************